saltemose/homeroom/README.md

 run npm run dev (and open localhost:3000)

 **To Be Completed**

-Add Assignment feature -- for teachers to create assignments, and students to view and submit them
+Add Assignment feature for teachers to create assignments, and for students to view and submit them